 All around are pockets of tropical nature, while Fort Lauderdale’s famous canals are a joy to navigate on guided tours.

 1. Funky Buddha Brewery

-Located on NE 38th Street in Oakland Park, the Funky Buddha Brewery was one of South Florida’s microbrewery pioneers, and though plenty of competitors have blasted onto the scene recently, Funky Buddha is still the largest craft brewer in the state, and one of the most popular as well.
+Founded as a brewpub in Boca Raton in 2010, Funky Buddha Brewery was one of South Florida’s microbrewery pioneers.
+Although plenty of competitors have blasted onto the scene recently, this is still the region’s market leader.

-Catfish Dewey’s is a family owned and operated business that was founded in 1984.
-Since then, it has been a favorite of locals and is known for its hefty portions, reasonable prices, and relaxed atmosphere.
+An Oakland Park icon, Catfish Dewey’s is a family owned and operated business founded in 1984.
+Decades later, it’s still local fave, known for generous portions, reasonable prices, and a relaxed atmosphere.